1

 – Nigel J

-Jun 24 at 6:38
+Commented Jun 24, 2023 at 6:38

 • @NigelJ "The 'validity of a theorem' depends on the wisdom of the one who uttered the theorem."
 This proposition showcases how new, unnecessary issues arise from the attempt to argue anything and everything on the basis of some dogma or faith.
 A theorem, regardless of its author's wisdom, is valid only if that theorem follows logically from other principles.
 Although in various contexts [actual] authorship sometimes is relevant for supporting certain hermeneutical proposition(s), reader's mental states such as faith or repentance have more to do with epistemology than with hermeneutics.
-Jun 24 at 15:06
+Commented Jun 24, 2023 at 15:06

 • I believed I have made my points and I need go no further.
 No further comment from myself.